TOP GOVERNMENT JOBS FOR DENTAL STUDENTS IN INDIA

 - Its recession-proof.
 Yes, private companies may reduce the working force if there is a financial loss, even for a month!
 However, a govt. job is not affected by any such recession.
 The job is safe and secured.

 - The salary keeps increasing steadily.
 Yes, the private sector can pay extremely well.
 But it also depends on the market scenario.
 In a downslope, mid to lower level of workers will have salary cuts at best if the job is intact.
 However, a govt. job irrespective of market scenario keeps increasing steadily and DEFINITELY!
-For example, at present there in the 7th pay Commission ongoing!
+For example, at present, there is the 7th pay Commission ongoing!

 - All said and done, a good Govt. job ib India commands huge respect and glamour.
 It’s true!